 - Have diverse data sources — not just Microsoft, but SAP, Shopware, Google Analytics, and more.

-- Want to get started quickly — without weeks of Fabric setup.
+- Want to get started quickly — without weeks of modeling effort.

-- Don't have a BI team to administer Fabric.
+- Don't have a BI team to administer Fabric and semantic models.

 - Require GDPR compliance with European hosting.